 Big Cedar Lodge

-Big Cedar Lodge in Missouri opened its fifth golf course this year, the Tiger Woods-designed Payne’s Valley, and has introduced a promotion in which any guest who makes a hole-in-one at the par-three 19th hole—an extra island green hole set at the base of a 200-foot limestone cliff—wins a $1,000 gift card to Bass Pro Shops and Cabela’s (the entire Big Cedar property was the vision of Bass Pro Shops founder Johnny Morris).
+Any guest who makes a hole-in-one at the par-three 19th hole on the Tiger Woods-designed Payne’s Valley course at Big Cedar Lodge—an extra island green hole set at the base of a 200-foot limestone cliff—wins a $1,000 gift card to Bass Pro Shops and Cabela’s (the entire Big Cedar property was the vision of Bass Pro Shops founder Johnny Morris).

 There are surely more examples out there that we haven’t included on the above list.
 For instance, if a person gets a hole-in-one at TPC Sawgrass, they get their name engraved on a plaque outside the resort locker room.
 And a bit of a humble brag here, but the only time I ever eagled a short par four was in South Korea, where I received a certificate memorializing the improbable-for-me two and had my name (and achievement) displayed on a digital sign in the clubhouse following the round.
 I know I won’t forget that.

 Are there any unique, achievement-oriented golf course prizes you’ve come across?